kevin-brown/NetIRC/README.md

 NetIRC provides a way of processing messages which are sent and received through `OutputWriter` classes.
 By default, there are two writers which are registered, `IrcWriter` and `ConsoleWriter`.  `IrcWriter` handles the sending of the actual messages and `ConsoleWriter` outputs all received and sent messages to the console.

-Output writers must sub-class `NetIRC.Output.OutputWriter` and must be registered to a `Client`.
+Output writers must implement `NetIRC.Output.IOutputWriter` and must be registered to a `Client`.
 The process of registering and unregistering writers is similar to messages.